awwdev/rpg/README.md

 # Rationale

 ## Code Style
-This codebase does not follow the common OOP paradigm.
+This codebase does not follow the classy OOP paradigm (inheritance, encapsulation).
 Personally, I found a straightforward and procedural approach more satisfying.

 ## Custom STL